-- Safer Crawley Partnership formed in 1998 in response to the Crime and Disorder Act 1998. - Crawley Wellbeing a free, friendly and impartial service from your local authority, run in partnership with West Sussex County Council and the local NHS. - Economic Partnerships, LEAG, Crawley Growth Programme, - We are also statutory members of the Local Safeguarding Children Board, the Adult Safeguarding Board and the West Sussex Health & Wellbeing Board.

-Strategic Housing - the Council both leads and participates in a range of groups providing a multi-agency response to tackling street homelessness and providing improved outcomes for care leavers, ex-offenders and people with supported housing needs.
+- Safer Crawley Partnership formed in 1998 in response to the Crime and Disorder Act 1998. - Crawley Wellbeing a free, friendly and impartial service from your local authority, run in partnership with West Sussex County Council and the local NHS. - Economic Partnerships, LEAG, Crawley Growth Programme, Crawley Economic Recovery Taskforce/Towns Fund Board - We are also statutory members of the Local Safeguarding Children Board, the Adult Safeguarding Board and the West Sussex Health & Wellbeing Board. - Strategic Housing the Council both leads and participates in a range of groups providing a multi-agency response to tackling street homelessness and providing improved outcomes for care leavers, ex-offenders and people with supported housing needs.
+The Chief Executive continues to chair the West Sussex Strategic Housing Partnership.

-The Council also participates in national and County-wide partnership initiatives, including:
+The Council also participates in national, sub-regional and County-wide partnership initiatives, including:

-- Coast to Capital LEP - Greater Brighton Economic Board
+- Coast to Capital LEP

+- Greater Brighton Economic Board

+- Gatwick Diamond Initiative